redhat-performance/jetlag/docs/deploy-sno-ibmcloud.md

-# Deploy Single Node OpenShift clusters on IBMcloud via jetlag quickstart
+# Deploy Single Node OpenShift clusters on IBMcloud via Jetlag quickstart

 For guidance on how to order hardware on IBMcloud, see [order-hardware-ibmcloud.md](../docs/order-hardware-ibmcloud.md) in [docs](../docs) directory.